HSwMS Ulla Fersen: First British interception

-Sweden was neutral at the time and Cederström was under strict orders from King Gustav IV Adolf of Sweden not to permit foreign interference with Swedish vessels in convoy under the protection of a Swedish naval vessel, and to resist with force if necessary.
-Still, Cederström chose to avoid loss of life and did not resist, and understandably so.
-Busy was armed with sixteen 32-pounder carronades and two 6-pounder guns, and Speedwell was armed with fourteen 4-pounder guns and 12 ½-pounder swivel guns.
-This gave the British a combined broadside in excess of 290 pounds, versus Ulla Fersons 54 pounds.
+Sweden was neutral at the time and Cederström was under strict orders from Gustav IV Adolf not to permit foreign interference with Swedish-flagged ships escorted by Swedish warships and to resist such interference with force if necessary.
+However, Cederström, realising that he was outgunned, chose to avoid violence and did not resist.
+Busy was armed with sixteen 32-pounder carronades and two 6-pounder guns, and Speedwell with fourteen 4-pounder guns and twelve ½-pounder swivel guns.
+This gave the British a combined broadside in excess of 290 pounds, versus Ulla Fersons eighteen 6-pounders, for a broadside of 54 pounds.
+Cederström was recalled to Sweden and tried for disobeying orders.
+He was found guilty and sentenced to death, and imprisoned for a while at a fortress, but pardoned just before he was due to be executed.
+He was eventually restored to his former position in the Swedish navy, going on to enjoy a distinguished career.

-On 28 February 1803, a British court found that the Elsabe, Maas, master, was a legitimate prize.
-What is not clear from the decision is whether only one vessel was guilty of carrying potential naval stores to a destination under the blockade, or whether this was a test case for the entire convoy.

-Cederström was recalled to Sweden and tried, presumably for disobeying orders.
-He was found guilty and sentenced to death.
-He was pardoned just before he was due to be executed and was for a while detained at a fortress.
-Still, he went on to have a distinguished career and ended up an admiral.

-Dryad vs. Ulla Fersen
+Second British interception

 The Portsmouth Telegraph reported on 16 March 1801:

 By a private letter received from Cork, we learn, that the Dryad frigate, Captain Mansfield, has captured and sent into that port, a Swedish frigate, after an action of ten minutes, in which the Swede had 7 killed and 14 wounded.

-The Swedish frigate was the Ulla Fersen.
-The British frigate returned from the Irish Station to Portsmouth on 18 March with both Ulla Fersen and the French privateer Premier Consul, which Dryad had captured at about the same time.
-(Note: It is curious that although the London Gazette published the letter that Captain Charles John Moore Mansfield of Dryad wrote announcing his capture of the Premier Consul, there appears to be no letter concerning the capture of Ulla Fersen.
-All British accounts of the capture come from the commercial press.)

-Ulla Fersen was under the command of Captain Hans Hampus Fallstedt (1767–1808) and was on her way to the Swedish colony of Saint Barthelemy.
-Although clearly outgunned, as Dryad carried thirty-six 18-pounder guns and eight 32-pounder carronades, which gave her a broadside of 452 pounds, Fallstedt apparently wished to escape Cederström's fate, hence the resistance and casualties.
-The British detained Ulla Fersen at Portsmouth and then released her after negotiations.
+The Swedish frigate was Ulla Fersen. returned from the Irish Station to Portsmouth on 18 March with both Ulla Fersen and the French privateer Premier Consul, which Dryad had captured at about the same time.
+(Note: Although the London Gazette published the letter that Captain Charles John Moore Mansfield of Dryad wrote announcing his capture of the Premier Consul, there appears to be no letter concerning the capture of Ulla Fersen.
+All British accounts of the capture came from commercial press outlets.)
+Ulla Fersen was under the command of Lieutenant Hans Hampus Fallstedt and was on her way to the Swedish colony of Saint Barthélemy.
+Although clearly outgunned, as Dryad carried thirty-six 18-pounder guns and eight 32-pounder carronades, which gave her a broadside of 452 pounds, Fallstedt apparently wished to escape Cederström's fate, and decided to resist with force.
+British authorities detained Ulla Fersen at Portsmouth before releasing her following diplomatic negotiations.

 Fate

-Ulla Fersen sank in a storm off Neuhoff on the island of Usedom, Germany, on 20 April 1807.
-Her captain at the time was Major Peter Holm.
-There is evidence to suggest that not all her crew was lost.
+Ulla Fersen sank in a storm off the island of Usedom on 20 April 1807; her captain at the time was Major Peter Holm, who died in the sinking.
+There is evidence to suggest that not all her crew perished.